duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 - **Failures**:

     UNIT struggled to generate realistic images from simulation images when the simulated image had features not seen in the real dataset.
 For example, the simulator dataset sometimes had long straight lines which had no equivalent in the real dataset.
-To represent this long straight line with realistic image, the model chose to simply append identical short line images, which produces a weird effect not representative of reality.
+To represent this long straight line with realistic image, the model chose to simply append identical short straight line images, which produces a weird effect not representative of reality.

-    However, those find of issues could probably have been solved by using a better dataset.
+    However, those kind of issues could probably have been solved by using a better dataset.
 Indeed, the real data we used was coming from the same unique environment, meaning that the model was generating realistic images only fitted to that specific environment.
 We could have mitigated this effect by training the network to generate only the lower half of an image, or simply by having a more varied dataset.

 ### Color Threshold calibration